S.O.U.L. Sisters Leadership Collective is Hiring!

 Physical Requirements And Working Conditions:

-- Frequently writes and uses a computer keyboard;
+- Frequently speaks, reads, writes and uses a computer keyboard

-Office Hours: General office hours are 9 am – 6 pm, some weekends; work hours are 20 hours per week in office, occasional weekends.
-Mondays required, Wednesdays & Fridays preferred.
+Office & Work Hours: General office hours are 9 am – 6 pm; work hours are 35 hours per week in office on Monday to Friday, some weekends.
+Leadership staff are considered “on call” and responsible for responding to calls after hours.

-How to Apply: Please submit resume and cover letter via e-mail to: Wakumi Douglas: email@example.com.
-Please include “Administrative & Operation Coordinator” in the subject line.
+How to Apply: Please submit resume, cover letter and writing sample via e-mail to: Wakumi Douglas: email@example.com.
+Please include “Miami Program Manager” in the subject line.

 S.O.U.L.
 Sisters is an equal opportunity employer; we are committed to providing equal employment opportunity without regard to race, ethnicity, religion, gender identity, national origin, age, citizenship status, marital status, sexual orientation, veteran status, height, weight, or disability.
 Women (trans or cis) and people of color are encouraged to apply.